Compendium solar spectrum formation: RT basics

-\paragraphrr{Source function} I wonder who gave this key non-thin quantity its well-suited name in describing weighted local addition of new photons to a given beam by dividing emissivity and extinction \SSFpage{23}.
-It seems like dividing cows and horses since their dimensions are [erg\,cm$^{-3}$ s$^{-1}$ Hz$^{-1}$ sr$^{-1}$] versus just [cm$^{-1}$], but the resulting dimension is that of intensity \SSFpage{23} which 'tis all about.
+\paragraphrr{Source function} I wonder who gave this key non-thin quantity its well-suited name in describing weighted local addition of new photons to a given beam by dividing local emissivity and extinction:

+where the first is per spectral feature as the line in \rrref{Fig.}{fig:quantities}, the second the total for overlapping lines and continua.
+Their emissivities and extinctions add linearly but the combination ratio weighs component source functions \SSFpage{23} \ISSFpage{16}{Fig.\,7} \RTSApage{32}{Sect.\,2.1.2}.\footnote{The frequency-independence for CRD across a line holds only for $S\!_{\nu_0}^l$, not for $S\!_\nu^{\rm tot}$ weighted with the continuum contribution \RTSApage{33}{Eq.\,2.23}.} It seems like dividing cows and horses since their dimensions are just [cm$^{-1}$] versus [erg\,cm$^{-3}$ s$^{-1}$ Hz$^{-1}$ sr$^{-1}$], but the resulting dimension is that of intensity \SSFpage{23} which 'tis all about.

 The source function is a key quantity for optically thick colleagues (mostly studying the photosphere and chromosphere) because it separates local physics and surround physics, or atomic perspective and environmental quality.
 Take a strong spectral line, meaning large line extinction coefficient.
 Its local addition of many bound-bound transitions to continuous transitions at its wavelength adds a high narrow spike in extinction versus wavelength.
-This is local physics: the required particles must be present in sufficient number set by elemental abundance, partitioning over ionization stages and atomic levels within stages that is primarily set by temperature and density (closer to SB than to CE), and transition probability.
+This is local physics: the required particles must be present in sufficient number set by elemental abundance, partitioning over ionization stages and over atomic levels within stages that is primarily set by temperature and density (closer to SB than to CE), and by the transition probability.
 In the emissivity there is a similar spike given by lookalike particles in the upper level.
 In the ratio, however, this spike may vanish completely -- as for LTE with the featureless Planck function as ratio.
 Then the ratio is completely set by the temperature, an environmental rather than an atomic physics quantity.
 When LTE is not valid the local environment also senses nonlocalness, surely in space (NLS), likely also in wavelength (NLW), possibly also in time (NLT).
 Thus, optically thick colleagues evaluate local atomic properties to define the extinction which defines where their signal comes from, then evaluate the source function to see what environmental effects may make it depart from the local temperature.
-This split is often described as ``accounting for NLTE''.
+This split between asking ``Where?'' and ``What?'' is often described as ``accounting for NLTE'' but too often meaning only for the second.

 However, such split interpretation gets mixed when environmental effects also affect the extinction.
 This happens when that is controlled by other transitions sensitive to source function nonlocalness.
 The extinction of optical atomic lines being defined by scattering bound-free ultraviolet continua is one example, the dominance of \Lyalpha\ in controlling \Halpha\ extinction and ALMA \HI\ free-free extinction is another.
 In such cases, opacity NLTE gets more important than source function NLTE.
 Colleagues that see NLTE only as a source function issue may miss the crux of their problem.